Select Game Category

 Unlike most computer-based RPGs that focus on killing monsters, gaining loot and significant dungeon grinding, BrowserQuests is heavily reliant on STORY and reads almost like an interactive novel.
 When a player enters a new encounter area, she is allowed a variety of options regarding what to do, certain options of which will advance the story and provide additional information until the area itself has been resolved (and there is little left to do).
 The player is almost always acting on behalf of a specific quest; multiple quests constitute a "module" and multiple modules constitute a "campaign" (currently, "The Sorrow of Sisla" is the game's only campaign but more are planned).

-New players are welcome to browse the game and create a hero of their choice to get started, selecting a race, class, initial ability and behaviorial scores, a gender, an online graphic avatar and finally a name.
-After a short tutorial (which can be skipped if desired), the player begins within her home village of Tabin, where she must first equip herself as a new adventurer at the local village merchant.
-Currently, three entire modules--approximately four to six hours of game play--are available and a fourth module is in development.
+New players are welcome to browse the game and create a custom hero of their choice to get started, selecting a race, class, initial ability and behavior scores, a gender, an online graphic avatar and finally a name.
+The player then begins within her home village of Tabin where she must complete an initial tutorial quest at the local village merchant.
+Currently, seven entire modules--approximately 20-25 hours of game play--are available and more modules are in development!

 Choose rating